onug/CSNF-DOC/content/en/docs/CSNF Demo/_index.md

 ---
-title: 'CSNF demo-service'
+title: 'CSNF demo-service (archived)'
-linkTitle: 'CSNF demo-service'
+linkTitle: 'CSNF demo-service (archived)'
 weight: 60
 description: >
   The CSNF demo-service is a typescript application that provides minimal functionality to allow security researchers and security developers to become familiar with the CSNF Decorator.
 The application can be easily deployed using Docker.